neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       :param str cluster_name: cluster on which the job is running.

                                ``None`` means the current cluster (default).

+      :param bool timestamps: if true, include timestamps on each line in the log output.

       :param str separator: string which will separate archive and live logs (if both parts are present).